 Aldridge schools and students have won numerous awards for entrepreneurship and entrepreneurial education.
 Most recently Brighton Aldridge Community Academy’s director of entrepreneurship Claire Webster was recognised with the won the Outstanding Contribution to Education in Sussex Award at the Brighton Youth in Action awards 2015, and Darwen Aldridge Community Academy was named one eleven schools from eleven countries across Europe to have won the Entrepreneurial School of the Year Award 2015, a national and European recognition of the best schools championing entrepreneurship education.

 At each Aldridge Academy flexible, modern workspaces have been created for students and members of the community to work together to start their own businesses.
 Creates Hubs are intended as aspirational spaces, giving students insight into the world of work and providing budding entrepreneurs with a flexible, modern workspace, tailored business support, mentoring and a lot of inspiration.
-Please see the links below for more information on our Creates Hubs:
+Please see the links below for more information on our Darwen Creates hub.

 On a visit to the Academy in May 2016 Under Secretary of State for Education Lord Nash said that “Kensington Creates is clearly helping to inspire the students as well as being extremely beneficial to entrepreneurs.
 The Academy is a clear example of how linking business with education can drive aspiration.
 It was excellent to hear the students speak so enthusiastically about their school and the opportunities they have.”